 2 cups all purpose flour

-1. Whisk the flour, cocoa powder, baking powder, and salt together in a medium bowl; set aside.
+1. Mix flour, baking soda, and salt in medium bowl.